Cyberspace Capabilities Center: History

 In October 1990 much of AFCC's personnel, organizations, and responsibilities were transferred to the Air Force major commands in the field.
 Each host base gained command responsibility for the local communications unit formerly commanded by AFCC.
 Total personnel assigned to AFCC fell to slightly under 8,000.
 AFCC retained the responsibility for engineering, installing, removing, and relocating Air Force communications, computer, and air traffic control systems.
 AFCC kept the Computer Systems Division at Gunter Air Force Base, AL., and the Engineering Installation Division at Tinker Air Force Base, OK.
 It also organized a new Technology Integration Center at Scott Air Force Base, co-located with AFCC headquarters.

 On 28 May 1993 Air Force Communications Command became the Air Force Command, Control, Communications, and Computer Agency.
 Just over three years later, on 13 June 1996, a further change occurred, to the Air Force Communications Agency (AFCA).
 The AFCA's status changed from a field operating agency of USAF to a subordinate unit of the Air Force Communications and Information Center on 1 April 1997.
 Its status changed again, from a subordinate unit of the Air Force Communications and Information Center to a USAF Field Operating Agency on 1 October 2000.
 It was subordinated to Air Force Space Command on 4 May 2009.

 In 2012 it was announced that AFNIC would be restructured, transferring some of its cyber mission to Air Force Space Command.
 Current organize, train and equip staff functions within AFNIC, such as records, forms, publications, cyber training programs, cyber requirements support, plans, and maintenance policy, transferred to the AFSPC Cyberspace Support Squadron (CYSS), which stood up at Scott AFB.

 In November 2019, AFNIC was designated the Cyberspace Capabilities Center under Air Combat Command.
-The center, or CCC, absorbed the Air Force Network Integration Center, Air Combat Command's Cyberspace Support Squadron and the 38th Cyberspace Readiness Squadron, which were all located at Scott Air Force Base and deactivated during a ceremony.
+The center, or CCC, absorbed the Air Force Network Integration Center, Air Combat Command's Cyberspace Support Squadron and the 38th Cyberspace Readiness Squadron, which were all located at Scott Air Force Base and inactivated during a ceremony.

 The CCC falls under Air Combat Command, which accepted cyber responsibilities in the summer of 2018.
 ACC has been making strides to foster innovation and integrate cyber functions to better support combatant commander requests for forces.
 The secretary of the Air Force and Air Force chief of staff directed the realignment to ACC to help the service support the National Defense Strategy’s goal of preparing for a future high-end fight.